hughes84/Premwear-league/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/hughes84/Premwear-league)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+## Credits

+All snippets are credited in comments in the relevant files or acknowledgements below.

+### Acknowledgements

+Special thanks to my mentor Adegbenga Adeye for his guidance and help throughout.
+My course facilitator at Code Institute, Laura Mayock for continued support on weekly stand up calls.
+My cohort colleagues for taking time out of their busy schedules to join me on several study group sessions and those who took part.